whelanh/arkdep/.github/README.md

 AtomicArch is a customized Arkane Linux image and is only useful if you've already installed Arkane Linux -- an immutable version of Arch Linux.
 For more on Arkane and documentation refer to the [Arkane Linux Arkdep Documentation](https://docs.arkanelinux.org/arkdep/arkdep-usage/).
 This repo is just a modified fork of [arkanelinux/arkdep](https://github.com/arkanelinux/arkdep).<br>

 This customization was designed to emulate Bluefin-dx.
-In addition to the image, ```init_atomicarch.sh``` can be used for the initial deployment of AtomicArch.
+In addition to the image, ```init_system.sh``` with "atomicarch" as an argument can be used for the initial deployment of AtomicArch.
 Once AtomicArch is deployed and you've rebooted, ```init2.sh``` can be used to add useful Flatpaks, chezmoi, Brew etc.  ***These init scripts only have to be run once.***

 Note: